 The Spotify snap application integrates fine with the Ubuntu desktop system.
-It doesn’t add media control option in the sound menu but you it does support the media keys on your system.
+It doesn’t add a media control option in the sound menu, but it does support the media keys on your system.
 Which means you can control it using the play/pause, forward and backward media keys.

-Method 2: Install Spotify in Ubuntu, Linux Mint & Debian Using Deb Package
+Method 2: Install Spotify on Ubuntu, Linux Mint & Debian using the official deb package

 A video version of the installation procedure is on our YouTube channel.
-Do subscribe to it for more tutorials.
+Subscribe to our channel for more tutorials.

 To install the desktop client of Spotify, open a terminal (Ctrl+Alt+T) and use the following commands: